 Training for functional fitness means choosing exercises that will improve how you move and feel.

-In most cases, the best exercises for function are the most practical strength exercises for preserving muscle mass.
+In most cases, the best exercises for function are the most practical strength exercises for preserving and building muscle.

 As a rule, if the exercises in your workout mirror the movements you do outside of your training program, they’re functional.

 Also, try to include more unilateral exercises in your workouts, which means training one limb at a time.

 Unilateral exercises help identify and fix left-to-right strength differences and improve your balance.

 Balance, like strength, tends to decline with age, and poor balance is a leading cause of accidents and injury in older people.